 More than 2000 plaster casts after sculptures from all of Europe.
 What is the point of them?
 It is an open question we would like to find new answers for.
 The scientific foundations of the collection were laid down in the 18th century by the founding father of archaeology and art history, Johan Joachim Winckelmann (1717-67).
 He detested the Baroque art of his own era, which is nowhere to be found here for that very reason; and instead he favoured art from Antiquity, which dominates the collection.

-Winckelmann’s taste became the taste of neoclassicism, which dominated large parts of European art until around 1900.Winckelmann aimed for objectivity, but his homosexual leanings occasionally clouded his judgment.
+Winckelmann’s taste became the taste of neoclassicism, which dominated large parts of European art until around 1900.Winckelmann aimed for objectivity, but his personal preferences occasionally clouded his judgment.

 The Royal Cast Collection was founded in 1895 as part of Statens Museum for Kunst.
 The work was funded and headed by ”The Brewer” Carl Jacobsen (1842-1914) of Carlsberg fame.

 Approximately 2,500 statues took up the entire lower floor of the museum, presented in chronological order from around 600 BCE to around 1600 CE (Antiquity, Middle Ages, the Reniassance), the time of the emergence of a Danish national art.
 The underlying idea was to offer the good citizen an encyclopaedic overview of how the representation of the human form in Western art had undergone a development that ran parallel to the European history towards an ever-greater degree of freedom, democracy, awareness, and aesthetic sense.